Men can be hard to buy for! Here’s a great list of Valentine’s Day gift ideas for men! (And this list was compiled by a man!)

 One of the best gifts you can give your husband is yourself.
 Intimacy is an important part of your marriage that your hubby is sure to enjoy.
 God designed intimacy for marriage, and we should enjoy everything that it creates in our marriage.
 So grab some new lingerie and enjoy each other.

 I guarantee he will enjoy that gift.
 TheMarriageBed.com has a list of online shops that contain no questionable graphics or images, and Sexy Marriage Radio has some great podcasts to create or improve intimacy in your marriage.

 I know this is not an exhaustive list by any stretch of the imagination, but hopefully it may spark some ideas for your loved one.
-There really isn’t enough room to list every possibility for ever interest and every hobby for every personality out there.
+There really isn’t enough room to list every possibility for every interest and every hobby for every personality out there.